Lens corrections in AfterShot and how to make your own

 So… what can you do to fix them?
 Read on to learn a little more about lens profiles like why they’re needed, how to apply them and how to create your own lens corrections in AfterShot Pro 3.

-What is a Lens Correction Profile?
+What is a lens correction profile?

 All camera lenses create distortion in photos ranging from perspective distortion, chromatic aberrations, and vignetting at the edges of the image.
 Lens profiles counteract these distortions and, like any other setting in AfterShot Pro, can be applied non-destructively and as part of a batch to hundreds of photos at once.